vkhazin/restfulapi-courseware/README.md

 * RESTful services programming languages and frameworks
 * RESTful services are odd to be designed deploy-able on-premises and on-the-cloud, i.e. location-transparently
 * What to do when an end-point fails causing a chain reaction failure?
-* Automation of CD/CI are often listed as prerequisites to successful implementation of micro-services architecture
-* Automation of Configuration Management and Service discovery are crucial for a long term success

 ## Audience ##
 * Application Architects looking to familiarize themselves with RESTful architecture trade-offs compared to a Soa and to monolithic application architecture